How to support a community online during covid-19

 Associations can, however, lose sight of this primal and ongoing purpose.
 When this happens, they concentrate on self-perpetuation and/or expansion at the expense of supporting the community of practice for which they were created.
 Remembering that an association is, at its core, a set of agreements in people’s minds about the instantiation of a community that is important to them is key to keeping the association relevant to the community it serves.

 So remember that associations exist only in the mind.
-Keeping an association’s purpose foremost, is key to maintaining its community of practice’s core reasons for being.
+Keeping an association’s purpose foremost is critical to maintaining its community of practice’s core reasons for being.

 “Less Meetings, More Doing?”
 Nope!